Pherlsz/Pherls/README.md

 #### I'm 23 years old and I currently live in Brazil

--📚 I am a beginner in development, I have studied Full Stack Dev, in the future I intend to focus on Back-End. 📚 =📚 Currently studying HTML5, CSS3, JS, C#, MySQL. 📚 =🖥️ I have been working in the IT field since I was 20 years old, currently working as a monitoring and development intern at [Atlas Governance](https://www.linkedin.com/company/atlas-governance), which I am having many opportunities to
+📚 I am a beginner in development, I have studied Full Stack Dev, in the future I intend to focus on Back-End. 📚</br>
+📚 Currently studying HTML5, CSS3, JS, C#, MySQL. 📚</br>
+🖥️ I have been working in the IT field since I was 20 years old, currently working as a monitoring and development intern at [Atlas Governance](https://www.linkedin.com/company/atlas-governance), which I am having many opportunities to learn more </br>

 Skills: HTML5, CSS3.

 - 🔭 I’m currently working on study more about development
-- 🤔 t
 - 😄 Pronouns: him/his